 There are things you can do to help ease your child into the changes, like making sure you chat to them about how they are feeling and how it will be very different to what they are used to, reassure them that nerves are perfectly normal and keeping your own worries away from them.
 Young Minds have lots of information on how to help your young person transition to secondary school (opens in new window).

-You might find our page on exam stress helpful.
+You might find our page on exam stress helpful for when exam season begins.

 Check out the films below for some more advice.